Schooling at home: Homeschooling and Distance Education

 Home Schooling

-Every state and territory has its own requirements and conditions, typically requiring the family to provide a year's educational program for the child, and possibly a yearly visit or documentation to report on the child's progress.
+Every state and territory has its own requirements and conditions, typically requiring the family to provide an educational program for each child on an annual basis, with the possibility of a yearly visit or report required to be submitted on each child's progress.

 Distance Education